 - CATEGORY ONE ADU: Conversion of existing non-habitable space located within portions of an existing Two-Family or Multi-Family Residential Facilities, such as storage rooms, boiler rooms, passageways, attics, basements or garages.

-- CATEGORY THREE ADU: Construction of a new or conversion of existing accessory structure attached to a primary Multifamily Residential Facility for the purpose of creating only one ADU on the lot.
-This type of ADU precludes creation of any other ADU types on the lot.
+- CATEGORY THREE ADU: Construction of a new or conversion of an existing accessory structure attached to a primary Multifamily Residential Facility for the purpose of creating only one ADU on the lot.
+This type of ADU precludes the creation of any other ADU types on the lot.